Search Results

 When prices rise, IT needs controllability.

-Price and delivery uncertainty are changing the rules of IT procurement.
-At the same time, investments continue to grow – with increasing complexity, new AI requirements, and uncertain forecasts.
+Price and delivery uncertainty are changing the rules for IT procurement.
+At the same time, investments continue to grow – along with increasing complexity, new AI requirements and uncertain forecasts.

-Companies are faced with a balancing act: ensuring stability while remaining agile.
-CHG-MERIDIAN shows how Circular Tech can help you structure your IT even in volatile markets – with operational control of costs, procurement, and lifecycle.
+Companies are facing a balancing act: Ensuring stability while remaining agile.
+CHG-MERIDIAN shows how with Circular Tech you can structure your IT even in volatile markets – with operational control of costs, procurement and lifecycle.

-Act now: Discover three areas of action in our eFlyer that will help you master the balancing act.
+Take action now: Discover three fields of action in our eFlyer that will help you master the balancing act.

 Three levers for controllability

-How can the balancing act between stability and agility be achieved in practice?
-Three typical scenarios show how companies deal with price volatility without losing their ability to innovate.
+How do you achieve the balance between stability and agility in practice?
+Three typical scenarios show how companies can deal with price volatility without losing their ability to innovate.

 1. Stabilize: Implement projects despite price jumps